 - raise awareness and educate the local community on their local environment

 The Friends of Coffs Creek Landcare Group is a great example of what has been achieved under this project.
 This group works 3 days a week along 9 km of the Coffs Creek riparian zone.
-They carry out rehabilitation works on around 33ha of remnant bushland providing approximately 3000 volunteer hours per year.
-This area is a very important asset to the Coffs Harbour community as it contains two endangered ecological communities and many threatened species can be observed along Coffs Creek including a breeding pair of Powerful Owls and koalas.
+They carry out rehabilitation works on around 33 ha of remnant bushland providing approximately 3000 volunteer hours per year.
+This area is a very important asset to the Coffs Harbour community as it contains two endangered ecological communities and many threatened species can be observed along Coffs Creek including a breeding pair of Powerful Owls, breeding Ospreys and koalas.
 The Coffs Creek walk is a popular recreational facility for walkers and cyclists.

 This project is funded by:

-Please click on the link to view the power point presentation prepared by Landcare Officer Pia Dollmann to provide a snapshot of Coffs Harbour Regional Landcare’s activities, outcomes and achievements for the 2015/2016 financial year.
+Please click on the link to view the presentation prepared by Landcare Officers Melanie Craig and Pia Dollmann for the AGM to provide a snapshot of Coffs Harbour Regional Landcare’s activities, outcomes and achievements for the 2017/18 financial year.